• TUE WED THU 10-1 & 2-7 ● FR1 10-6 ● *SAT 10-1 (*CLOSED JUL & AUG)

 Section 4.
 The Corresponding Secretary shall acknowledge gifts, donations and bequests at the direction of the Board, and other correspondence as outlined in the library procedures.

-Section 5.
-The Financial Secretary shall keep accurate books of the receipts and disbursements of the Library, make and distribute monthly reports to the Board and the towns as required.
-Work with the Library Manager to file the Annual report to New York State
+Section 6: The Financial Secretary/ Treasurer and Bookkeeper shall keep accurate books of the receipts and disbursements of the Library, make and distribute monthly reports to the Board, coordinate with the Library Manager and Bookkeeper to file the Annual Report to New York State each year, and prepare the budget requests for the Town of Byron for delivery as mandated each year.

 Section 2.
 Resignation: Any officer may resign from office at any time by giving written notice to the President.
 Such resignation shall be effective when the notice is delivered, unless otherwise specified.